Medically reviewed by Drugs.com. Last updated on Aug 31, 2022.

 What should I expect after open cholecystectomy?

 You may be taken to a recovery room until you are fully awake.
 Healthcare providers will watch you closely for problems.
-Do not get out of bed until your healthcare provider says it is okay.
-When healthcare providers see that you are okay, you will be taken back to your hospital room.
+Do not get out of bed until your provider says it is okay.
+When your provider sees that you are okay, you will be taken back to your hospital room.
 The bandages covering your incision keep the area clean and dry to prevent infection.
-A healthcare provider may remove the bandages soon after your surgery to check your incision.
+Your provider may remove the bandages soon after your surgery to check your incision.

 - Medicines may be given to prevent or fight a bacterial infection, control pain, or prevent nausea.
 You may also be given medicine to help you have a bowel movement.